 The term highlighting can mean two different things.
 Sometimes people use the term highlighting when they are talking about uplighting.
 Other people use the term highlighting to describe general landscape lighting.

-- Path lighting – Of the many highlighting techniques in gardens, path lighting is most common.
+- Path lighting– Of the many highlighting techniques in gardens, path lighting is the most common.
 Path lighting creates a sense of safety along a walkway.
-Alternate the lights on either side of the path and place them 6-8’ apart for the most effective visibility and ambiance.
+Alternate the lights on either side of the path and place them 6 to 8 feet (2 to 2.5 m.) apart for the most effective visibility and ambiance.

 Garden Lighting for Trees